ROSHNIFATIMA/BMICALCULATOR/README.md

-© BMI Calculator - Developed as part of an internship program
+ BMI Calculator - developed by roshni